Agrimatics/activemodel-datastore/README.md

 Google Cloud requires the Project ID and Service Account Credentials to connect to the Datastore API.

 *Follow the [activation instructions](https://cloud.google.com/datastore/docs/activate) to enable the Google Cloud Datastore API.
-You will create a service account with the role of editor and generate json credentials.*
+When running on Google Cloud Platform environments the Service Account credentials will be discovered automatically.
+When running on other environments (such as AWS or Heroku) you need to create a service account with the role of editor and generate json credentials.*

 Set your project id in an `ENV` variable named `GCLOUD_PROJECT`.